 I provide exceptional service.
 I’m totally worth it.
 You will definitely get your money’s worth.

 My cat only needs express visits.
-It just takes, like, 10 minutes to feed a cat, right?

 Could you come twice per day?

 Yes, my fee is per visit.

 Could you stay longer than my reserved time if my cat comes out just before you’re about to leave and wants attention?
 I’ll pay you for the extra time.

 If I have available time, then sure!
 I love playing and cuddling with my cat clients.
 However, my time is reserved in advance and especially during peak times my schedule may not allow for me to extend my stay past the time we had originally agreed upon.
 For cats who need additional time – for example, if I need to wait while they eat, extended brushing, extended exercise, extended socialization, etc. – I recommend booking deluxe 45-minute visit or premium 60-minute cat visits.
 After an hour, my time is charged per 15 minutes.

 What if you can’t find my cat and I’ve hired you to brush them/exercise them/trim their nails?